-Spatial Structures in the Social Sciences – S4 –the scholarly space for exchange among faculty and students working on issues of geography, networks, and context in myriad settings.
-Work supported by S4 ranges from simple map-making, through a wide range of applications in Geographic Information Systems (GIS), to innovative research with the latest concepts and methods in spatial analysis.
+Spatial Structures in the Social Sciences – S4 –the scholarly space for exchange among faculty and students working on issues of space and place in myriad settings.
+Work supported by S4 ranges from simple map-making, through a wide range of applications in Geographic Information Systems (GIS), to innovative research with the latest concepts and methods in spatial data science.

-Project Development: The S4 Director (Dr. Michael White) and Associate Director (Dr. Rachel Franklin) are available to meet with members of the Brown community to assist with project development.
+Project Development: The S4 Director (Prof. Kevin Mwenda) is available to meet with members of the Brown community to assist with project development.
 At any stage in project development S4 can help identify needs, assist with research design, and consult on execution/operational concerns.

-Technical Consulting: The S4 Associate Director and the Senior GIS and Spatial Analyst (Dr. Yi Qi) can provide technical consulting.
+Technical Consulting: The S4 Director or the Senior Research Scientist (Dr. Guixing Wei) can provide technical consulting.

-Our signature training activity is the annual GIS Institute.
-The GIS institute provides an opportunity for faculty and doctoral students to learn spatial methods by doing spatial research.
+Our signature training activity is the bi-annual GIS Institute.
+The GIS institute provides an opportunity for faculty, staff and doctoral students to learn spatial methods by doing spatial research.
 The GIS institute is a two week intensive training through which participants develop spatial research questions and learn spatial analysis and cartographic tools.

-Additional training is available through workshops (Dr. Yi Qi).
+Additional training is available through workshops (Dr. Guixing Wei).

 We support spatial inquiry by fostering a community of spatial researchers at Brown.
-S4’s core faculty are from the disciplines of economics, history, geography, sociology, and statistics and our over 40 faculty affiliates represent the breadth of spatial thinking in of the humanities, social science, and physical sciences at Brown.
+S4’s core faculty are from the disciplines of Anthropology, Archeology, Economics, Geography, Public Health, Sociology, and Statistics and our over 40 faculty affiliates represent the breadth of spatial thinking in of the humanities, public health, data, social and physical sciences at Brown.

-Colloquium: S4 both co-sponsors colloquia with allied academic units and sponsors its own speaker series that features visitors who engage on topic of broad spatial interest.
+Colloquium: S4 both co-sponsors colloquia with allied academic units and (co-)sponsors its own speaker series that feature visitors who engage on topics of broad spatial interest.
 Our colloquia aim to foster discussion and stimulate ideas around spatial topics in the social sciences.
 See the colloquium page for upcoming speakers and past colloquia.